lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 ## Solution Theory (given problems and proposed solutions)

 - Milestones or steps needed in project development
+- We define which problems we needed to solve and our first approaches to solve these problems
 #### Object detection

 ##### Idea how to solve problem,